Sourced in Bali

 The rattan team works with two grades of material: core rattan (the inner pith, used for structural frames) and peel rattan (the outer skin, split into flat strips for weaving).
 The combination produces furniture that is lightweight relative to its structural strength, a 65 cm hanging chair frame with full weaving typically weighs under 6 kg.

 The primary limitation of natural rattan is UV sensitivity: prolonged direct sunlight bleaches and eventually brittles the fibres.
-For covered outdoor applications, verandas, pool pavilions, shaded terraces, natural rattan performs reliably for 15–20 years.
-For fully exposed outdoor use, Ubud Atelier offers a UV-coating treatment that extends outdoor viability to 8–12 years and changes the appearance minimally.
+For covered outdoor applications, verandas, pool pavilions, shaded terraces, natural rattan performs reliably for 15 to 20 years.
+For fully exposed outdoor use, Ubud Atelier offers a UV-coating treatment that extends outdoor viability to 8 to 12 years and changes the appearance minimally.

 - Lounge chairs